 Cheapest gas and electricity supplier

-Many energy suppliers claim to have the most cost effective energy plans in Ireland, but who really has the best gas and electricity deals in the market?
+Many energy suppliers claim to have the most cost effective gas and electricity plans in Ireland, but who really has the best gas and electricity deals in the market?

-What really matters is who the cheapest gas supplier is for your home.
-With Switcher you can compare the whole market to find the best value gas and electricity deals.
+Well, what really matters is who the cheapest gas supplier is for your own circumstances.
+With Switcher.ie you can compare the whole market to find the best value gas and electricity deals for you.
+You’ll probably be surprised by how much you can save!

 Who’s the cheapest gas and electricity provider on average?

-Here is the table of the cheapest gas and electricity tariffs available based on the national average consumption.
-According to the Energy Regulator (CER), the average Irish household uses 13,800 kW/h of gas and 5,300 kW/h of electricity per year.
-This can give you some indication as to who’s cheapest, but you won’t know which is best for you, and how much you’ll pay, until you run a comparison.
+Below is the table of the cheapest gas and electricity tariffs available based on the national average consumption - according to the Commission for Energy Regulation (CER), the average Irish household uses 13,800 kW/h of gas and 5,300 kW/h of electricity per year.

 |Energia||SAVEME354 Dual Fuel||€1,846||Compare now|